nap2000/docs/features.rst

   Data is stored in a PostgreSQL relational database, :ref:`An internal dashboard is included which easily allows the creation of table; map; chart and image views of data.
-This is particularly useful for doing quality assurance and gaining quick insights into the data without requiring the effort and expense to setup a full featured BI tool<dashboard>`, Integration with external dashboards such as PowerBI and Tableau using the data API, Embedding of AWS Quicksight dashboards within the server.
+This is particularly useful for doing quality assurance and gaining quick insights into the data without requiring the effort and expense to setup a full featured BI tool<dashboard>`, Integration with external dashboards such as PowerBI and Tableau using the data API. `example live dashboard <https://www.meqadata.com/ul-reading-camps-bangladesh>`_, Embedding of AWS Quicksight dashboards within the server.
 This allows you to use the Smap Server to authenticate users and control access to the dashbaord